-Crowded shops, large ATM withdrawals, expensive presents, residents out for the day and the distraction of the hustle and bustle all add up to opportunities for the thief – and heartbreak for you and your family.
+Crowded shops, large ATM withdrawals and expensive presents all add up to opportunities for the common criminal – and heartbreak for you and your family.

 While Christmas is a time for giving, it can also be a time for taking.
 Insurance claims for theft over the Christmas period rocket by more than 20 per cent.

 Below you can find our top security tips for enjoying a safe Christmas.

 - Be vigilant when withdrawing money from an ATM.
 Simply move on if there are any suspicious-looking individuals hanging around.

 - Protect your PIN number; always shield the keypad with your hand.